lancedb/documentation/docs/src/fts.md

+---
+title: Full-Text Search in LanceDB | Text Search Guide
+description: Learn how to implement full-text search in LanceDB.
+Includes text indexing, search capabilities, and best practices for efficient text search operations.
+---

 # Full-text search (Native FTS)

 LanceDB provides support for full-text search via Lance, allowing you to incorporate keyword-based search (based on BM25) in your retrieval solutions.